 Note that the effectiveness of aligned attributes may be limited by inherent limitations in your linker.
 On many systems, the linker is only able to arrange for variables to be aligned up to a certain maximum alignment.
 (For some linkers, the maximum supported alignment may be very very small.)
-If your linker is only able to align variables up to a maximum of 8 byte alignment, then specifying aligned (16) in an \\attribute\\atilributton as early and an interval and the second seco qualifiers like const on the referenced type must be respected, just as with normal pointer conversions.
+If your linker is only able to align variables up to a maximum of 8 byte alignment, then specifying aligned(16) in an \\attribute\\ will still only provide you with 8 byte alignment.
+See your linker documentation for further information.